 Competent supportive listening.
-It is important to note that I do not study formal helping – therapy, counselling, and the like.
+It is important to note that I do not study formal helping – therapy, counseling, and the like.
 I am interested in everyday instances of support; these are common, and research from communication studies, epidemiology, social psychology, and health promotion converge to show the extensive health benefits of having a supportive set of relationships, people you can turn to in times of need (for reviews, see 77MacGeorge, Feng, & Burleson, 2011; 98Uchino, Carlisle, Birmingham, & Vaughn, 2011).
 Having a supportive social network has health benefits on par with smoking cessation and reducing alcohol consumption; and it is a better predictor of morbidity than obesity and lack of physical exercise combined (59Holt-Lunstad, Smith, & Layton, 2010).

 Most of the work in supportive communication does not, however, explain how social relationships convey health benefits – what is it about them?
 Why are some people judged as more supportive than others?
 In the popular press and textbook literatures, the advice is to act like a therapist: to be supportive, you should do what good therapists do.
 And what do good therapists do?
 Generically, they listen.
 The most popular model of therapeutic listening comes from the work of Carl 90Rogers (1955) and is colloquially known as active listening.
 In his framework, active listening refers to the enactment of visible and audible behaviors that function to demonstrate attention, understanding, responsiveness, and empathy; to encourage continued expression of thoughts and feelings; and to aid in relational maintenance (see also 15Bodie et al., 2012).
-In terms of visible behaviors, active listening typically is cast as nonverbal immediacy (NVI) - behaviors such as head nods, eye contact and forward body lean that reflect the degree of psychological distance between (or closeness with) others.
+In terms of visible behaviors, active listening typically is cast as nonverbal immediacy (NVI) ‒ behaviors such as head nods, eye contact, and forward body lean that reflect the degree of psychological distance between (or closeness with) others.
 Audibly, active listeners signal attentiveness through four primary behaviors: paraphrasing, reflecting feelings, assumption checking, and asking questions.

-Recommendations for “active listening” found in textbooks and most popular press outlets are extrapolated from counselling with little direct evidence of its effectiveness in interpersonal relationships (38Cramer, 1987; 56Gottman, Coan, Carrere, & Swanson, 1998).
+Recommendations for “active listening” found in textbooks and most popular press outlets are extrapolated from counseling with little direct evidence of its effectiveness in interpersonal relationships (38Cramer, 1987; 56Gottman, Coan, Carrere, & Swanson, 1998).
 With a few collaborators, I conducted a study to addresses whether active listening behaviors influence important outcomes of informal supportive conversations (16Bodie et al., 2015).
 For purposes of this chapter, I focus on results that showed audible listening behaviors as sizably more important to perceived emotional awareness and affect change than visible listening behaviors.
 In particular, we found that perceived emotional awareness is a function of how well a listener paraphrases and reflects feelings, suggesting that emotional awareness is primarily communicated through summary statements that show understanding of a discloser’s content and feelings.
 On average, the audible behaviors (paraphrasing, reflecting feelings, asking questions, check outs) were 3.31 times more important to the prediction of emotional awareness than was the set of nonverbal immediacy behaviors.
 For affect change, open questions, check outs, paraphrasing, eye contact, and facial expressions contributed substantively.
 Although the overall effect was small for any given behavior, on average, the audible behaviors were stronger predictors of affect change (2.72 times stronger on average) than were visible behaviors, mirroring results from the model predicting emotional awareness.